 Last year just 50 responses had been received.
 This year in excess of 200 had been received.
 All feedback was very positive about the way in which the Consultation was carried out, with opportunity to ask questions.
-However, it was felt that 200 was still a low response rate considering 1,500 questionnaires had been issued, including a survey.
+However, it was felt that 200 was still a very low response rate considering 1,500 questionnaires had been issued, including a survey.
 This equates to a response rate of about 10-15%.

 Alison Betts advised that consultation comments could be fed into this Group.
 In response to the Group's query regarding the process of these comments being made, A Betts commented that it had been disappointing.
-It had been a good piece of work but there was a need to look at what the Authority does with it.
+It had been a good piece of work but there was a need to look at how the Authority 'does things.'
+Every Political Party should own the People's Agenda.
+A Betts did not think that people listened to the consultation.
 She highlighted that the budget was about making numbers add up, aligning with service priorities.

-A Betts emphasised that the consultation process had started late and felt that it would be unfortunate if it appeared easy for Members to dismiss it on the basis that it was only part of the process.
+A Betts emphasised that the consultation process had started late and felt that it was unfortunate that it appeared easy for Members to dismiss it on the basis that it was only part of the process.
 T Hall added that this Group should take account of this comment.

 A Betts added that the public had felt that community safety and street cleansing were priority areas.
 This would be a good opportunity to prove that finance was being put into areas that the public perceived as priority.
 The Group commented that these areas would have received increased finance regardless of the comments made in the consultation process; however, it was thought that the consultation, in relation to these issues in particular, gave the right perception.
 It was suggested that a press release could be issued along the lines of 'you told us this; we did this and reflected it by this..'
 L Ambrose added that the Pensioners' Forum had asked for information in advance, some had found it to be a lot of information to digest.
 A Betts highlighted that if a more interactive process was carried out, it was difficult to send out information in advance.
-In response to a query whether the use of a power point presentation could be given.
-A Betts suggested that it would be better to have less information receiving by the public, making way for more information giving, therefore, there should be a reduction in power point slides.
+In response to a query whether the use of a power point presentation could be given, A Betts suggested that it would be better to have less information receiving, making way for more information giving, therefore, there should be a reduction in power point slides.